Techtonica/curriculum/web/html-forms.md

 - **Javascript must be known to make an HTML form** Only basic knowledge of HTML is required to create a form in HTML.

-### Independent Practice
-Try making out forms and apply the concepts which you have learned from this.
-[Click here to practice](https://www.w3schools.com/html/exercise.asp?filename=exercise_html_forms2) .

 ## Guided Practice
 - Try following the steps and create form [here](https://www.ibm.com/developerworks/library/wa-create-pr/index.html)

+### Independent Practice
+- Learn about what happens when a form is submitted.

+- Are there echo/debug servers that can take print out of what is submitted to the server?

+### Check for Understanding
+For checking your understanding of the entire topic [Click here](https://www.w3schools.com/html/exercise.asp?filename=exercise_html_forms2) .

 ### Supplemental Materials

 - [Exercise for practice](https://www.ankitweblogic.com/html/formexercise.php)

 - [Practice problems](https://www.delidded.com/html-css-practice-test/html-form-practice-problems/)